 - Begin drawing another feature

 Now another family member (or friend) will tell you what to draw next: maybe it’s the eyebrows this time, or teeth, or hair, a beard, or mustache.
-Anything goes, pretty much.
+Anything goes.
 Just keep in mind that we are focusing only on portraits, from the neck up.

 - Continue drawing and trading drawings